projectexplorer/projectexplorer.org/README.md

 ## Database

 Contact us for a copy of the latest database dump for developing locally.
+For production servers, you'll just need to import the SQL through phpMyAdmin or however you like to rock MySQL.

 ## Get running locally or on a server